Love and Loss Made John Paul an Apostle of Mercy

 Posted on April 24th, 2014

-The feast of Divine Mercy is the reason this Sunday was chosen for John Paul’s canonization.
+St. John Paul II was canonized on Divine Mercy Sunday for good reason.
 John Paul created the feast of Divine Mercy; he canonized St. Faustina, the apostle of Divine Mercy; and he died on the vigil of the feast of Divine Mercy, the ninth day of the Divine Mercy Novena that she popularized.

 “Love is stronger than death,” he writes in Dives in Misericordia (On Divine Mercy).
 That was a lesson Pope John Paul II learned through the enormous losses he suffered throughout his life.